-Real Estate is everywhere and we just can’t get away from it anymore… every house, apartment, condo, office, one-story strip mall store or skyscraper — just about any, immovable structure on a piece of land is considered real property.
-Since we do not live in a country where all real property is owned by the government, real property in the United States is constantly built, improved, bought, sold, traded, leased, borrowed against, or foreclosed on.
+Real Estate industry is everywhere and we just can’t get away from it anymore… every house, apartment, condo, office, one-story strip mall store or skyscraper — just about any, immovable structure on a piece of land is considered real estate property.
+Since we do not live in a country where all real estate property is owned by the government, homes in the United States are constantly built, improved, bought, sold, traded, leased, borrowed against, or foreclosed on.

-Although some real property is owned by the US Government, such as that prime piece of real estate at 1600 Pennsylvania Ave NW in Washington DC which is unlikely to be up for resale anytime soon, most real property in the United States is privately owned, therefore it will come up for sale and trade hands at least once in its existence.
+Although some properties are owned by the US Government, such as that prime Washington DC real estate piece at 1600 Pennsylvania Ave NW, which is unlikely to be up for resale anytime soon, most real property in the United States is privately owned, therefore it will come up for sale and trade hands at least once in its existence.

 Real estate agent is the most known term in this profession when it comes to customers looking to buy or sell a home.
 Perhaps that’s why they love to join The Official Real Estate Agent Directory®.